A-Garg/ACS-machinelearning/README.md

 * [matplotlib](https://matplotlib.org/users/installing.html)

 The dataset must be in CSV (comma-separated values) format.
 From this GitHub repository, download `external_validation.py` and `ml_classifier.pickle` into the same folder as the dataset.

+### Tailoring the validation script to the dataset

 Open `external validation.py` using a text editor (e.g. Notepad, Notepad++).
 The part to edit is the section under `
 ''' Variables specific to dataset: make modifications here '''`.
 There are four modifications to make here: